wandb/server/README.md

 ## Docker

-Running `wandb local` will start our server and forward port 8080 on the host.
+Running `wandb server start` will start our server and forward port 8080 on the host.
 To have other machines report metrics to this server run: `wandb login --host=http://X.X.X.X:8080`.
 You can also configure other machines with the following environment variables: